Canardoux/flutter_sound/doc/pages/tau-api/player/startPlayer.md

 `startPlayer()` returns a Duration Future, which is the record duration.

+The `fromUri` parameter, if specified, can be one of three possibilities :
+- The URL of a remote file
+- The path of a local file
+- The name of a temporary file (without any slash '/')

 Hint: [path_provider](https://pub.dev/packages/path_provider) can be useful if you want to get access to some directories on your device.